lidaof/vg-docs/snv.rst

 Batch upload as json files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We offer another script (“publicJsonGen.py”, located here: https://github.com/debugpoint136/WashU-Virus-Genome-Browser/blob/master/scripts/publicJsonGen.py)that takes in a tab-delimited txt file (.tsv file) listing the web location and track type of individual files, and output a .json file that can be used to upload multiple tracks in batch.
+We offer another script (“publicJsonGen.py”, located here: https://github.com/debugpoint136/WashU-Virus-Genome-Browser/blob/master/scripts/publicJsonGen.py ) that takes in a tab-delimited text file (.tsv file) listing the web location and track type of individual files, and outputs a .json file that can be used to upload multiple tracks in batch.

 .. code-block:: bash